-- 1. Remove the oven door.
-See Lift-Off Oven Door in the Care and cleaning of range section. - 2.
+- 1. Ensure that the top burners are lit before attempting to light the oven pilot (turn them off after you have lit the oven pilot). - 2.
+Remove the oven door.
+See Lift-Off Oven Door in the Care and cleaning of range section. - 3.
 Remove the oven racks.